angezid/advanced-mark.js/README.md

 [![npm](https://img.shields.io/npm/v/advanced-mark.js)](https://www.npmjs.com/package/advanced-mark.js)

-### A fast JavaScript library to highlight text on a browser page.
+### A fast JavaScript library to highlight any text on a browser page.
 It also supports virtual DOMs.

-This library from v2.0.0 doesn't guaranty backward compatibility with *mark.js* v9.0.0 and npm package v8.11.1.

 What is done:
 * rewritten across elements pipeline for performance reason and additional features